Mammogram 101: Q&A with a Mammographer

 Annual mammograms are the best tool for early detection of breast cancer.
 Most cancers detected by mammography have no symptoms.

-To give you a behind-the-scenes perspective of your annual mammogram, Ginger Hill, mammographer at Johns Hopkins Medical Imaging, answers some commonly asked questions about how to prepare for your mammogram, who conducts them, who reads them and what happens after your exam.
+To give you a behind-the-scenes perspective of your annual mammogram, a mammographer from Johns Hopkins Medical Imaging, answers some commonly asked questions about how to prepare for your mammogram, who conducts them, who reads them and what happens after your exam.

 What should I do to prepare for my mammogram?